StalkR/chrome-boursobank-login/README.md

 # Boursorama Login Chrome Extension

-Boursorama Login automatically logs you in on [Boursorama][4] banking website, avoiding the inconvenient virtual keyboard.
+Boursorama Login brings back login autofill on [Boursorama][4] banking website, avoiding the inconvenient virtual keyboard.

 Configure your login/password in the options.
 A click on the extension icon will open Boursorama banking website.
+If not logged in, it will autofill the login/password, and you can connect with a click on the login button.

 Get it on [Chrome Web Store][1], or use the source to upload your own.